Learn more about the Missouri LSEN at our upcoming informational webinar: RSVP Here

 LSEN will channel the commitment of this energized community and build a lasting engagement infrastructure to quickly identify, connect with, and “plug-in” scientific experts to conversations about climate change and their local implications.
 This program represents a significant commitment from AAAS to invest resources and capacity over multiple years to establish lasting networks of science organizations and leaders, elevating their leadership and advocacy skills in local and state policy deliberations.

-Check out this article about the national Local Science Engagement Network!
+Join the Missouri Local Science Engagement Network!